epchao/millionaire-tracker/README.md

 8. Run the Initialize script under ```./scripts/script.go``` inside of ```./api/main.go``` to populate the database

 9. Remove Initialize script and replace it with Update script

+### Disclaimer
+The datapoints may be inaccurate when the image's text wasn't read properly.
+The analysis is 100% based on sole income and revenues and doesnt include any practicial financial information.